|

 Rosewood

-Collection of the Brooklyn Museum, Brooklyn, NY
+Brooklyn Museum, Brooklyn, NY

 |

 Based on the mid-eighteenth-century French Rococo style popular during the reign of Louis XV.
-Outlines are curved, forms are rounded and the ornament derives from nature, including shells, flowers, leaves and fruits.
+Outlines are curved, forms are rounded, and the ornament derives from nature, including shells, flowers, leaves, and fruits.
 Sprays of roses or clusters of grapes are typical decorative motifs.
 Ornament is typically arranged within a framework of C-shaped and S-shaped scrolls.
 Chair backs are rounded—of either cartouche or balloon shape—and typically the crest rails are carved with leaves and flowers.
 Sofa backs are composed of three oval upholstered panels or the crest rail is of serpentine outline.
-In the most expensive examples of chairs and sofas, the crests of the backs are pierced through, leaving openings in between the high-relief carved motifs.
-Chairs, sofas and tables stand on S-shaped cabriole legs, the knees of which are frequently carved with floral decoration.
+In the most expensive examples of chairs and sofas, the crests of the backs are pierced through, leaving openings between the carved motifs.
+Chairs, sofas, and tables stand on S-shaped cabriole legs, the knees of which are frequently carved with floral decoration.
 The cabriole legs terminate in either scroll or club feet.
 Center tables have shaped tops frequently called "turtle tops" because of their similarity to the outline of the shell and feet of a turtle.
-Carved decoration of scrolls, cartouches, flowers and leaves is found on case pieces such as wardrobes and sideboards.
+Carved decoration of scrolls, cartouches, flowers, and leaves is found on case pieces such as wardrobes and sideboards.
 Rosewood was the most fashionable wood for furniture in this style, but walnut was also used.

 |